Frequently Asked Questions

 Why is an income withholding order (IWO) necessary?

-An IWO assists non-custodial parents as well as custodial parties by ensuring that child support is paid regularly and an official record of the payment is created.
+An IWO assists non-custodial parents as well as custodial parties by ensuring that child support is paid regularly and that an official record of the payment is created.

 How is the obligation to withhold income initiated?